 In their helpful content guidelines, Google includes the following questions content creators, including affiliates, should ask themselves:

-• Does the main heading or page title provide a descriptive, helpful summary of the content?
+- Does the main heading or page title provide a descriptive, helpful summary of the content?

-• Does the main heading or page title avoid exaggerating or being shocking in nature?
+- Does the main heading or page title avoid exaggerating or being shocking in nature?

-However, it is for all the wrong reasons.
-It can create a bad impression on your target audience.
-And it can also hurt the performance of your paid ads, social media posts, and website content.
-Avoid clickbait headlines!
+To summarize, sensationalist or clickbait headlines do attract attention – but it’s often for the wrong reasons.
+It can create a bad impression with your target audience, and it can also hurt the performance of your paid ads, social media posts, and website content.

-#2.
-Keep Your Headlines Short
+2) Keep Your Headlines Short

 In principle, there is no rule that the ideal headline needs to contain a specific number of words or characters.
 However, shorter headlines are typically easier to read and are less likely to be truncated.

-For example, Google removed the 110 character limit for the headline property in their article on structured data documentation.
+For example, Google removed the 110-character limit for the headline property in their article on structured data documentation.

 According to Google: